neutrinoceros/yt_idefix/README.md

 ds = yt.load("data.0010.vtk", geometry="spherical")
 ```

 The data are loaded as physical quantities with units.
 The default unit system is `cgs` in yt.
 Data is always interpreted as dimensionful.
-This frontends parses metadata from `definitions.h` and `pluto.ini` to guess the proper on-disk units automatically (which is a Pluto-only feature).
+For Pluto simulation, metadata is retrieved from `definitions.h` and `pluto.ini` to guess the proper on-disk units automatically.

 Units may also be provided at runtime using the `units_override` argument
 ```python